equinor/radix-platform/public-site/site/guides/resource-request/index.md

 Settings resources request and limit is important because of several reasons:

-- Kubernetes scheduler use the `resources.requests` to decide which node to run a container.
-It guarantees that each container is allocated `resources.requests`.
-Without these values, a container is not guaranteed any resources, and will be the first to get stopped if a node is overcommited.
+- Kubernetes scheduler guarantees that each container is allocated `resources.requests.cpu` and `resources.requests.memory`.
-- If a node starts hitting CPU limits, it will prioritize CPU to containers based on `resource.requests.cpu`
+- If a node starts hitting CPU limits, it will prioritize and distribute CPU to containers based on `resource.requests.cpu`
-- Radix use `resources.requests` to distribute infrastructure cost between teams.
+- Radix uses `resources.requests` to distribute infrastructure cost between teams.
-- Radix use `resources.requests` to scale clusters.
+- Radix uses `resources.requests` to decide the size of a cluster.
-- Horizontal pod autoscaling uses `resources.requests.cpu` as a target for when to scale out to more containers.
-If a container over time runs above 80% of `resources.requests.cpu` it will scale out.
+- Horizontal pod autoscaling uses `resources.requests.cpu` as a target for when to scale up the number of containers.
 - `resources.limits.memory` will ensure that the container is stopped if there is any memory leakage

 If `resources.requests` and `resources.limits` are not provided, Radix will give a container default [values](https://github.com/equinor/radix-operator/blob/master/charts/radix-operator/values.yaml#L24).
 This will be used for scheduling and cost.
-In many cases the default `resources` will not fit an application, so adjusted values has to be found.
+In many cases the default provided `resources` would be insufficient for container, which could lead to the container being CPU throttled or in worst case killed by the [OOMKiller](https://docs.memset.com/other/linux-s-oom-process-killer).

 # How to find resource requests and limits